Lakin's Grove, Iowa - An early Hamilton County Settlement

 First Settlers in Eastern Half of Hamilton County Faced Many Hardships

 Broke Sod and Planted Buckwheat as Main Source of Food for First Winter in New Region

 In 1854 Elishia Lakin, then a man of 57 years, with a son, Luther, and a son-in-law, Dr. Homer Cochran, and a relative, Oscar M. Lakin, came from DeKalb, Illinois to Hamilton County, Iowa.
-For the senior Lakins the was the fifth big move.
+For the senior Lakins this was the fifth big move.
 He was born near Boston.
 As a young man he went to Pennsylvania where he married Cynthia Ainslee and they were the parents of five sons and ten daughters.
 During the time of bearing this large family, Mrs. Lakin made four long migrations by wagon.